jeanettesa/ctf-writeups/2020/DarkCTF/linux_starter/linux_starter.md

 (...)
 ```

-Didn't find any configuration except the default, but the `HISTCONTROL` parameter made me
-look for the flag using the history command: \
+Didn't find any interesting configuration, just the default, but the `HISTCONTROL` parameter made me look for the flag using the history command: \
 ![](./history_scaled.png)

 Turns out that `/home/wolfie/imp/flag.txt` contains the flag: \